Zaid-mlops/prepAI/README.md

 - Personalized Plan: Study plan tailored to weaknesses (e.g., "dynamic programming", "system design basics", "whiteboard communication").
 - Career Tools: Resume analysis, STAR-format behavioral coaching, and portfolio review.

-How it works (high level)
-1. Candidate chooses interview type (Algorithm, System Design, Behavioral).
-2. The app launches a timed session that records code, voice (optional), and chat.
-3. An LLM (e.g., Gemini) evaluates code correctness with unit tests + reasoning steps, and scores communication quality for behavioral answers.
-4. The system returns a report with actionable insights, annotated code, specific practice drills, and recommended resources.

-Key features demonstrated
-- Multimodal input: code + webcam/voice (optional) + text answers
-- Live scoring with unit tests + AI reasoning checks
-- Guided replays that pinpoint where the candidate lost time or misunderstood the prompt
-- Study plan that adapts as performance improves

-⚠️ Disclaimer
-PrepAI is a prototyping example.
-Feedback should be used for learning purposes only.
-It is not a substitute for live expert coaching where required.

 ---

 Features — What prepAI Offers